 Iran, for its part, relentlessly seeks to expand its malign influence across the Middle East and beyond.
-By providing conventional manpower and support to the Syrian regime and Houthi rebels in Yemen, and offering support and financing to terrorist groups like Lebanese Hizbullah, Iran is entrenching and proliferating its clout across the region.
+By providing advanced conventional weapons and military support to the Syrian regime and Houthi rebels in Yemen, and offering support and financing to terrorist groups like Lebanese Hizballah, Iran is entrenching and proliferating its clout across the region.
 In addition, Iran demonstrates reckless behavior in the maritime domain.
 Iranian leaders repeatedly threaten to close the Strait of Hormuz - the gateway for almost a third of all global sea-traded oil - to international shipping and allow Iranian-backed Houthis to conduct attacks on international shipping in the Bab al-Mandab.

 Iran has also increased funding for its cyber efforts twelvefold under President Rouhani, as well as increased espionage and targeting of U.S. government and commercial entities since withdrawing from the Joint Comprehensive Plan of Action.
-DoD also remains closely attuned to the threat of Iran pursuing nuclear weapon and advanced missile capabilities, including Iran's testing of space launch vehicles with technology virtually identical and interchangeable with that of ballistic missiles.
+DoD also remains closely attuned to the threat posed by Iran's ballistic missile capabilities and remains vigilant about the potential that Tehran may one day decide to pursue a nuclear weapon.